Buying real estate in Australia?

 Do people think houses are overpriced in Australia as of 2026?

-Houses in Australia typically stay on the market for around 27 days before selling, according to recent data, though this varies by city with Perth often selling faster and Canberra taking longer.
+Houses in Australia currently stay on the market for a national median of around 27 days before selling, though this varies a lot by city, with Perth homes often selling faster (under 20 days) and Canberra or Hobart homes sometimes taking longer (over 35 days).

 You'll find our latest property market analysis about Australia here.